windup/windup-quickstarts/ejb-beanutils-async/rules-java/README.md

 What is it?
 -----------

-The BeanUtils AsynchronousMethod is not compatible with JBoss EAP Remote EJBs, and should be replaced with the Java EE 6 @Asynchronous annotation
+The BeanUtils AsynchronousMethod is not compatible with Red Hat JBoss Enterprise Application Platform remote EJBs and must be replaced with the Java EE 6 @Asynchronous annotation.

 Review the Quickstart Code
 -------------------------